lightbug-io/docs/devices/vehicle/installation.md

 ### Step 1: Check the manual

-Check your vehicle owner’s manual and familiarize yourself with the location of the fuse boxs.
+Check your vehicle owner’s manual and familiarize yourself with the location of the fuse boxes.

 One is usually under your dashboard, to the side of your steering wheel and the other one is normally located under the hood of the car.